dnegometyanov/commissions-calculator/README.md

 Currently we have only Weekly category rules that implement `WeeklyRuleInterface` taht extends `RuleInterface` and basically takes  `Transaction`, `WeeklyStateCollection`, `ExchangeRates` as parameters for calculation of commission of each transaction.

- - Rules added to the `RuleSequence`, so the first matching rule applies to calculate the commission.
+ - Rules added to the `WeeklyRuleSequence`, so the first matching rule applies to calculate the commission.

  - `WeeklyStateCollection` is a collection that has Transaction Type (i.e. `deposit` or `withdrawal`) as a key, and `WeeklyState` as value.
-For now we have only `WeeklyState` that contains aggregation of Weekly Amount per transaction type and weekly transactions count per transaction type.
+For now, we have only `WeeklyState` that contains aggregation of Weekly Amount per transaction type and weekly transactions count per transaction type.
    But we possibly can create any state objects that implement interfaces we need to the rule and aggregated to the common interface similar to `WeeklyStateInterface`

-- `WeeklyStateRepositoryInterface` is an interface for storing and retrieving `WeeklyStateCollection` per user id.
+- `UserCalculationStateRepositoryInterface` is an interface for storing and retrieving `WeeklyStateCollectionInterface` per user id.
 And `WeeklyStateRepositoryDefault` is its in-memory implementation.

  - `TransactionCommissionCalculator` implements `TransactionCommissionCalculatorInterface`